Workplace Wellness: Supporting Employee Nutrition

-In my Dietitian practice, I often find out that one of the key reasons people don’t consult a dietician for a nutrition or food-related health issue is that dietitian services are not covered under their health insurance.
-Food and nutrition play a central role in a person’s health, productivity and overall well-being.
+In my Dietitian practice, I often find out that one of the key reasons people don’t consult a dietitian for a nutrition or food-related health issue is that dietitian services are not covered under their health insurance.
+Food and nutrition play a central role in a person’s health, productivity, and overall well-being.
 Poor dietary habits don’t only cause problems with an individual’s physical health, poor nutrition also impacts an employee’s work performance:

 - Reduced cognitive ability

 - Lower energy levels